Make your own CS:GO C4 PROP – Part 3 – ELECTRONICS

 We covered the parts list in Part 2, but for your convenience here it is again.

-I have provided links to most of the items on eBay which is where I bought most of them.
+I have provided links to most of the items on Amazon/eBay which is where I bought most of them.

 Some of the parts above are easy enough to get hold of such as batteries etc…